 Distribution of assets can be difficult to understand, and the laws surrounding the marital property and how it can be divided can be confusing.
 Never navigate the waters of the New York family law court alone!
 If you are facing a divorce or if you are concerned about how your property will be divided after a separation, do not hesitate to contact The Law Office of Charles A. Messina right away.

-As a Buffalo property division attorney, I have years of experience providing outstanding representation to my clients and I may be able to help you as well.
-Contact my firm today by completing the free case evaluation form located on my site.
-After the form has been submitted, you will get the chance to speak with a representative at the firm over the phone regarding your particular legal situation.
+As a Buffalo divorce lawyer, I have years of experience providing outstanding representation to my clients and I may be able to help you as well.
+Contact my firm by filling out my